laradock/laradock/README.md

 <a name="laradock-vs-homestead"></a>
-### Laradock VS Homestead (For Laravel Developers)
+### LaraDock VS Homestead (For Laravel Developers)

-> Laradock It's like Laravel Homestead but for Docker instead of Vagrant.
+> LaraDock It's like Laravel Homestead but for Docker instead of Vagrant.

-Laradock and [Homestead](https://laravel.com/docs/master/homestead) both give you complete virtual development environments.
+LaraDock and [Homestead](https://laravel.com/docs/master/homestead) both give you complete virtual development environments.
 (Without the need to install and configure every single software on your own Operating System).

 - Homestead is a tool that controls Vagrant for you (using Homestead special commands).
 And Vagrant manages your Virtual Machine.

-- Laradock is a tool that controls Docker for you (using Docker & Docker Compose official commands).
+- LaraDock is a tool that controls Docker for you (using Docker & Docker Compose official commands).
 And Docker manages your Virtual Containers.

 Running a virtual container is much faster than running a full virtual Machine.
-Thus **Laradock is much faster than Homestead**.
+Thus **LaraDock is much faster than Homestead**.